 You have rights to your PHI that we collect.
 You can request Glucose Guards to restrict the use and disclosure of your PHI by sending a signed, written request to the address below.

-You can access your PHI we created or PHI you provided us online at any time by logging into your Glucose Guards patient portal, or you can send a written or email request requesting your health information be sent to you.
+You can access your PHI we created or PHI you provided us online at any time by logging into your Glucose Guards member portal, or you can send a written or email request requesting your health information be sent to you.
 Once you review your PHI, if you see any problems with your PHI, you may request amendments to your PHI by making a written request to us at the address below.
 We may deny the request in some cases; for example, if we believe that the amendment you request would make your PHI inaccurate.
 If we deny your request to amend your PHI, we will provide you with a written explanation of the reason for the denial and additional information regarding further actions that you may take.

 You also have the right to receive a list of certain disclosures of your PHI made by us in the six years before the date of your written request to us at the address below.
 Under the law, this does not include disclosures made for purposes of treatment, payment, or healthcare operations or the other certain other purposes we have stated above.